Railways in Adelaide: Seaford line extension to Aldinga Beach

 In 2019, Renewal SA delivered a Draft Structure Plan of a 94 hectare area of land in Aldinga which is set to include a new school and a railway station as an extension of the Seaford line.

-Gawler line extension to Concordia

-The SA government has allocated $10 million to explore extending Adelaide's rail line further north and south of the city including a possible extension of the Gawler line to the new proposed city of Concordia, 7 kilometres northeast of Gawler.

 Underground city centre link

 In 2019, Infrastructure SA intended to complete electrification of the Gawler line, and analyse the feasibility of an underground rail link in the CBD between the northern and southern railway lines.

 Belair line extension to Mount Barker

 The SA government has allocated $10 million to explore extending Adelaide's rail line further north and south of the city including an extension of services from Belair to Mount Barker.
 The cost has been estimated to reach $5 billion but has the acknowledgement that the city of Mount Barker will need better transport.